NeelP2121/Question-Bank-management/README.md

 ## Overview

 The **Question Bank Management System** is a microservice-based application designed to manage a question bank, generate question papers, and provide search functionality.
-This project leverages Java Spring Boot to build three independent yet integrated services:
+The system consists of three primary microservices:

 1. **ItemBankCRUD Service**: Manages CRUD operations for the question bank.
 2. **QuestionPaperGeneration Service**: Generates question papers based on specified criteria.